 The Lord shall preserve thee from all evil: yea, it is even he that shall keep thy soul.
 I saw this on a tombstone at Hambleden, a tiny village that doesn’t seem to have changed since the Middle Ages.
 For all I know it may be still enmeshed in the feudal system, though its origins… Continue reading Keeper of Souls

 One thing that language can do, and I think it only possible in written language, is to unwrap the content of a moment of consciousness, to examine and share it.
 Perhaps such moments are rare, and the stuff of poetry.
-Such a one occurred today as I crossed a car park to enter the supermarket.… Continue reading One moment
+Such a one occurred today as I crossed a car park to enter the supermarket.… Continue reading A Single Moment

 The yet-to-be-invented eWriter